laurasimsdev/laurasimsdev/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
     </p>
-    <p><strong>Javascript, Node, Express, & MongoDB </strong> - A wellness journal, built using MVC architecture, has authentication to enable each user to login and have a personalized experience.
+    <p>A wellness journal, built using MVC architecture, has authentication to enable each user to login and have a personalized experience.
 The user will be able to input their daily notes, mood, exercise, sleep duration, and water intake.
 User can monitor their progress overtime to find patterns and identify influential factors relating to motivation and state of mind.</p>
     </td>

   <td width="30%" valign="top">